Automated Human Cell Classification in Sparse Datasets using Few-Shot Learning: Methods

 \subsubsection{Training Methods}

 We adopt two training strategies during experimentation.
 The first, and more prevalent, strategy involves a single, long training cycle, typically defined as 100 epochs long on mini-ImageNet.
 At the end of this cycle, we expect the model's loss to have converged.
 A plateau-based learning rate scheduler is used to manage the learning rate throughout the training process.
 The second training strategy we employ, involves mirroring the EfficientV2 training setup as part of the few-shot training process.
 Instead of a single, long cycle, we substitute with multiple, shorter training cycles (all training the same model), which we define as 80 epochs long.
+Four cycles are performed in total, which results in 320 epochs of training.
 Over the course of each consecutive cycle, the model is exposed to images that gradually become larger, all the while regularization is increased to prevent overfitting.
 An exponential decay learning rate schedule is used over each cycle, ensuring consistent performance.